Top 26 Alternatives to Vimeo in 2025: Pricing, Features & More

 Pricing:

-Kaltura offers custom-priced and pay-as-you-go plans to broadcasters.
-Broadcasters can buy credits to use on features and bandwidth.
+Kaltura offers broadcasters custom-priced and pay-as-you-go plans who can buy credits for features and bandwidth.
 Although an unusual way of charging, it allows you to only pay for precisely what you use.
+Some of its plans include:

 Webinars: